Why the "Usual Approaches" to career challenges often make very little difference in the long run.

 Tamara Newton, University of Louisville

-Five Full proprietary training courses on leadership, productivity, mindset, and more - to help you develop an inside-out approach to career challenges.
+Learn more about topics like grant-writing, leadership, productivity, mindset, and more - to help you develop an inside-out approach to career challenges.

-Submit pieces of your work for a potential live "hot seat" review
+Submit pieces of your work for a potential live "hot seat" review and group discussion,

 Improve your skills in order to connect with your reviewers and receive more funding and recognition.